matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 ![](https://i.imgur.com/NMqiFSl.png)

-There are five proposed actions points:
+There are five proposed action points:

 1. Accept the set of MSCs to enabled delegation via OIDC.
 1. Deprecate non-OIDC auth related API endpoints or capabilities in existing Matrix APIs.